bparanj/crystal/electronics/design/energy.md

 Understanding these energy conversions is key in designing efficient lighting systems and other electronic devices.
 It's a great example of how principles of physics (energy conservation and conversion) directly apply to practical electronic design.

 One of the most fundamental principles in physics - the law of conservation of energy - and beautifully tied it to the purpose of electronic circuits.
-Let's expand on this insightful observation.

 ```svg
 <svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 500 300">